beeva-arturomartinez/beeva-best-practices/qa_testing/testing/TecnicaPruebasIngles.md

--   •Sequence: Consists of executing the instructions one to one as they appear in the code.
+* Sequence: Consists of executing the instructions one to one as they appear in the code.

--   •Selection: In this case the computer has to decide if a condition is true or false.
+* Selection: In this case the computer has to decide if a condition is true or false.
 If true, that route is taken, it would take a different route.

--   •Iteration is to run a piece of code more than once.
+* Iteration is to run a piece of code more than once.